yoriiis/validate-target/README.md

 ### Event delegation

-The following example create a click event listener on the `nav` element and catch click events on `itemLink` element.
+The following example creates a click event listener on the `nav` element and intercepts click events on the `itemLink` element.

 ```html
 <nav class="nav">